-Comments may be submitted electronically at https://cara.ecosystem-management.org/Public/CommentInput?Project=46470.
-In addition written comments can be submitted via hard-copy mail to: Colorado Roadless Rule, 740 Simms Street, Golden, CO 80401.
+Comments may be submitted electronically via the internet to go.usa.gov/3JQwJ or to www.regulations.gov.
+Send written comments to: Colorado Roadless Rule, 740 Simms Street, Golden, CO 80401.

-All comments, including names and addresses, are placed in the record and are available for public inspection and copying.
+All comments, including names and addresses, will be placed in the project record and available for public inspections and copying.

 Start Further Info

 Ken Tu, Interdisciplinary Team Leader, Rocky Mountain Regional Office at 303-275-5156.

 Individuals using telecommunication devices for the deaf may call the Federal Information Relay Services at 1-800-877-8339 between 8 a.m. and 8 p.m.
 Eastern Time, Monday through Friday.

 Start Supplemental Information

 In July 2012, the USDA promulgated the Colorado Roadless Rule, a State-specific regulation for conserving and managing approximately 4.2 million acres of CRAs on NFS lands.
 The Rule addressed State-specific concerns while conserving roadless area characteristics.
 One State-specific concern involved continued exploration and development of coal resources in the North Fork Valley area of the Grand Mesa, Uncompahgre, and Gunnison (GMUG) National Forests.
 The Colorado Roadless Rule addressed this State-specific concern by defining an area called the North Fork Coal Mining Area and developing an exception that allowed temporary road construction for coal-related activities within that defined area.